-Some of the Open Source tools I use and love:
+Some of the many Open Source tools I use and love:

 Gibbon is an open source school platform with an actively growing community of schools using and contributing to it.
 Like its primate namesake, Gibbon aims to be flexible, adapting to the needs of a wide range of schools.
 Much of my recent work has involved setting up, supporting and developing Gibbon with a number of international schools.

-As a Senior Developer on the project, I also help squash bugs, develop new features, answer questions in the support forums, and I’m currently spearheading an object-oriented refactoring of the codebase.
+As Gibbon’s Maintainer, I work to set the technical direction for the project and grow the developer community.
+I also help squash bugs, develop new features, answer questions in the support forums, and I’m currently spearheading an object-oriented refactoring of the codebase.